wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 ### main.tf

-In this minimal sample file, HCL specifies the provider cloud, instance type used to house the AMI, which is specific to a region:
+In this minimal sample file for AWS, HCL specifies the provider cloud, instance type used to house the AMI, which is specific to a region:

    <pre>terraform {
   required_version = ">= 0.8, < 0.9"